opulo-inc/ohai/docs/lumenpnp-accessories/paste-extruder/index.md

 ## Cartridge Prep

+!!!info "Follow the section below twice in order to prepare 2x bagged cartridge assembies"

 Get a `cartridge-gear`, a M3 hex nut, a `3ml-luer-syringe`, an M3 x 70mm threaded rod, a bottle of Loctite, and a `plunger`.

 ![](img/IMG_1151.webp)